thillRobot/Marlin/docs/README.md

 - [ ] learn how to save prusaslicer settings for export, the printer settings specifically
 - [x] convert this repo to a fork of Marlin2, learn about forking(in process)
-- [ ] update 'big-printer' firmware and move from old repo to new branch 'big-2.0.x' or similar of this repo
+- [ ] update 'big-printer' firmware and move from old repo to new branch 'big-2.0.x' or similar of this repo -> 2.0.x does not compile for BOARD_EINSY_RAMBO, error "init is not a member U8glib"
-- [ ] copy and test settings from configurtion.h and configuration_adv.h for bug-printer (EISNYRAMBO)
+- [x] copy and test settings from configurtion.h and configuration_adv.h for bug-printer (EISNYRAMBO)
 - [ ] install and configure second titan aero extruder hotend combo for dual extrusion